algorandlabs/smart-asa/README.md

 ### State Schema

-The state schema of the Smart Contract implementing a Smart ASA App has been designed to match 1-to-1 the parameters of an ASA.
-In addition, this reference implementation requires users to opt-in to the application and initialize a local state.
+The `SateSchema` of the Smart Contract implementing a Smart ASA App has been designed to match 1-to-1 the parameters of an ASA.
+In addition, this reference implementation requires users to opt-in to the application and initialize their `LocalState`.

 #### Global State

-The global state of the Smart ASA App in this reference implementation is defined as follows:
+The `GlobalState` of the Smart ASA App in this reference implementation is defined as follows:

 **Integer Variables**